-This is the first of a series of posts that will very briefly introduce a few of the projects that I’m examining in my dissertation.
-I’m calling these projects “environmental media systems” to draw attention to how they each mediate environmental information differently and shape and are shaped by larger systems, contexts and forms of collectivity.
+I’m calling the projects examined in my dissertation “environmental media systems” to draw attention to how they each mediate environmental information differently and shape and are shaped by larger systems, contexts and forms of collectivity.

-Play around with MyEnvironment a bit and leave some comments here about your experience!
+I’d love it if readers of this blog would play around with MyEnvironment a bit and get in touch about the experience.
 What important kinds of information do you think they’ve left out?
 Is the interface fairly intuitive and usable?
 What imaginaries of science communication are exemplified by this project?
 What other questions do you think are important to bring to projects like these?